YUEQIN18/Project-Virtual-Orrery/README.md

 #### Version: 1.1

 #### Contributor: Yue Qin

+Added `displayOrbit()` function, now you can see the orbits of each planet.

 Adjusted the distance between the planets, now you can see more planets.
 This also solves the problem of model clip.